 The difference in viscosity modifying admixture optimum dosage among the four sources can be attributed to the mechanism by which these admixtures function.
-Based on the reported results obtained during this study, the source A required a higher optimum VMA dosage than the similarly-behaved sources B, C, and D. The source A viscosity modifying admixture functioned by thickening the concrete, making it very cohesive without significantly affecting the fluidity of the fresh matrix.
-The sources B, C and D performed by binding the water within the concrete mixture resulting in an increase in viscosity while reducing or eliminating concrete bleeding.
-The present investigation revealed that a large amount of the source A VMA was always needed to modify the viscosity of the SCC, while a small amount of the VMA belonging to sources B, C, and D generated a noticeable improvement in the fresh performance of the selected self-consolidating concretes (see section 0.4.4.4).
+Based on the reported results obtained during this study, the source A required a higher optimum VMA dosage than those of the sources B, C, and D. The source A viscosity modifying admixture functioned by thickening the concrete, making it very cohesive without significantly affecting the fluidity of the fresh matrix.
+The sources B, C, and D performed by binding the water within the concrete mixture resulting in an increase in viscosity while reducing or eliminating concrete bleeding.
+The present investigation revealed that a large amount of the source A VMA was always needed to modify the viscosity of the SCC, while a small amount of the VMA belonging to the sources B, C, and D generated a noticeable improvement in the fresh performance of the selected self-consolidating concretes.